 Introducing RGS Energy to the Dow POWERHOUSE solar shingle family

-RGS Energy, a reputable installation company with over 40 years of installation experience, has partnered with Dow to become the exclusive licensee for POWERHOUSE 3.0, both domestically and internationally.
-While not discontinuing their traditional installation efforts, RGS will now be able to service both customers looking for the sleekness of a solar shingle option.
+RGS Energy, previously a solar installation company with over 40 years of experience, partnered with Dow to become the exclusive licensee for POWERHOUSE 3.0, both domestically and internationally.

 This new generation of shingles is different from the previously discontinued products.
 They are manufactured using traditional silicon solar cells instead of copper indium gallium selenide cells (CIGS), which is often used in manufacturing thin film solar.
 CIGS solar cells are typically more expensive to manufacture than silicon solar cells, allowing the third generation solar shingles to be more cost-competitive than the ones previously on the market.

-This is also the first time that Dow Chemical Company has exclusively partnered with an experienced solar installation company for sales, installation and distribution of their product.
+This is also the first time that Dow Chemical Company has exclusively partnered with an experienced solar installation company for sales and distribution of their product.
 As part of the agreement, RGS is also servicing warranty agreements for the older generation POWERHOUSE installations as well.

 The technical specifications of POWERHOUSE 3.0 shingles are outlined in their spec sheet.
-The shingles are 15.6 to 17.1 percent efficienc, and have an 11 year product warranty and a 24 year performance warranty.
+The shingles are 15.6 to 17.1 percent efficient, and come with an 11-year product warranty and a 24-year performance warranty.

 Retrofits will likely be more expensive, because of the cost of removing and replacing your existing roof.
 RGS promotes the affordability of the POWERHOUSE shingles when compared to a Tesla solar roof, which in comparison is estimated to cost closer to $8.14 per watt installed for homebuilders.